PabloChristian/dotnet-social-media-api/README.md

 	1. Decouple the message system using RabbitMQ to create all the new posts, reposts and quotes.
 	2. Use of AWS ECS (Elastic Container Service) or EKS (Elastic Kubernetes Service) to manage the Docker Containers.
 3. Load Balancing:
-4. High-Availability:
+    1. Use of AWS Load Balancer to balance the requests between the containers.
-5. Security:
+4. Security:
 	1. Use of .NET Identity to manage user authentication for security.
-6. Tests
+5. Tests
 	1. Implement remaining tests left for the other classes.
-	2. Implement integration tests to test end-to-end requests.
+	2. Implement integration tests to test end-to-end requests

-Architecture proposal:

-This architecture would allow to achieve most of the topics described.